NatelyGamer/github-fundamentals-NatelyGamer/heythere.md

 # Hello there!

 Nathan here.
-Looks like I've finally learned my way around here!
+Looks like I've finally learned my way around GitHub!
 Well, for the most part anyway.
 Glad I could at least make this thing.

 ### What I've learned so far